Use OpenAI-Compatible APIs¶

 LM Studio¶

-Use the built-in LM Studio preset when you want a local model server on the same machine.
+Use LM Studio when you want a local model server on the same machine.

 - Start LM Studio's local server.